minio/docs/source/reference/minio-server/settings/object-lambda.rst

    :local:
    :depth: 2

-This page documents settings for configuring MinIO to publish data to an HTTP webhook endpoint and trigger an Object Lambda function.
+This page describes the settings available to configure MinIO to publish data to an HTTP webhook endpoint and trigger an Object Lambda function.
 See :ref:`developers-object-lambda` for more complete documentation and tutorials on using these settings.

 You can establish or modify settings by defining: